Jensen-frontend-fwk19g/G1-Webshop/REPORT.md

 5. As a user I want to see light colors on interface.
 6. As a user I want to see information from product if i click it
 7. As a user I want to see an image of the product before I buy it.
-8. As a user I want to have different options on the thing that I am buying.
+8. As a user I want to have different options on the book style.
 9. As a user I want to see the price of the product.
 10. As a user I want to see product description.
 11. As a user I want to see the product image.